emmajanedrews/base-template/_posts/2017-05-25-5-things-you-should-avoid-when-preparing-your-home-for-sale.md

 Here are a few things you should avoid if you’re preparing your home for sale this summer:
 <br>
 <br>**1.
-Wallpaper:**If you have a 15- or 20-year-old home, it was probably originally a model by the builder and has a lot of wallpaper.
+Wallpaper:&nbsp;**If you have a 15- or 20-year-old home, it was probably originally a model by the builder and has a lot of wallpaper.
 This is unfortunate because wallpaper is out of fashion right now.
 Don’t replace any wallpaper you have.
 If you have to make any repairs, I recommend you remove it instead.
 <br>
 <br>**2.
 Lavish light fixtures:** Big, ornate light fixtures act as detractors for your home.
 You’re better off replacing them with a light fixture that’s more simply designed.